Undergraduate Department of Aerospace Studies

 Websitehttps://airforcerotc.fsu.edu

 Note: Students not currently enrolled in the Air Force Reserve Officer Training Corps (AFROTC) program must have the permission of the department chairman prior to enrolling in any AFR course.
-Class enrollment size is limited, and priority will be given to FSU, FAMU, and TCC students seeking a commission in the Air Force or Space Force and needing AFR courses.
+Class enrollment size is limited, and priority will be given to FSU, FAMU, and TCC students seeking a commission in the Air Force or Space Force.
 Non-AFROTC program students are not eligible for scholarships, incentive pay, or stipends as a result of enrollment in AFROTC program courses.

 General Military Course